DataDog/documentation/content/en/notebooks/_index.md

 Copy the URL for a specific cell by clicking the chain-link icon on the right side of the cell.
 Direct linking is available for both visualization and Markdown cells.

 When a user visits the URL for a specific cell, the notebook is opened to show the cell at the top of the viewport.
-Links are absolute: a cell's URL remains the same even if it is moved to a new position within the notebook.
+Links are absolute.
+A cell's URL remains the same even if it is moved to a new position within the notebook.

-## Notebook Settings
+## Notebook settings

 ### Time frames